Adjusting for indirectly measured confounding using large-scale propensity scores

 \section{Simulations}

-We conduct two simulations to show that, under the assumption of pinpointability, LSPS can adjust for some of the unmeasured but correlated confounding.
-In both simulations, we assume that the large number of covariates $\mbX$ are derived from a smaller number of underlying latent variables $\mbV$.
-This data generating process induces dependencies among the measured covariates, mimicking the dependencies observed in EHR, in which the measured covariates are driven by a smaller number of physiological and procedural processes.
+We use the simulation to show that, under the assumption of pinpointability, LSPS can adjust for the indirectly measured confounding, and as the condition deviates from pinpointability, bias in LSPS increases, and the estimate by LSPS is between the true effect and the effect adjusting for only measured confounders.
+In this simulation, we assume that the large number of covariates $\mbX$ are derived from a smaller number of underlying latent variables $\mbV$.
+This data generating process induces dependencies among the measured covariates, mimicking the dependencies observed in EHR.

-The two simulations differ in the creation of the indirectly measured confounder $U$.
-The first simulation illustrates direct pinpointability, where $U$ is pinpointed by measured covariates $\mbX$ because $U$ is simulated as a function of $\mbX$, $U=f(\mbX)$; see Fig.~\ref{fig:sim1_gm}.
-However, though this simulation does achieve pinpointability, it does not speak to our intuition of why (approximate) pinpointability might (sometimes) hold in reality.
-The second simulation models a more likely scenario, where a relatively small set of underlying latent causes lead to both the measured and indirectly measured covariates.
-In this second simulation, pinpointability transmits through the latent variable $\mbV$, where first the measured covariates $\mbX$ pinpoint a lower-dimensional latent variable and then the latent variable pinpoints the indirectly measured confounder $U$; see Fig.~\ref{fig:sim2_gm}.
-Results were from 100 simulated data sets.